 Events In Madison Parks

-Special Events Update: Public Health Madison & Dane County (PHMDC) has issued order #7 effective July 2, 2020 at 8:00am.
-Under PHMDC order #7, outdoor public gatherings are now limited to 25 or fewer people (not including employees) abiding by physical distancing requirements.
+On January 11, 2021 Public Health Madison & Dane County (PHMDC) issued Emergency Order #12, which is in effect on January 13, 2021 and lasts for 28 days.
+Under PHMDC order #12, outdoor public gatherings are limited to 50 or fewer people abiding by physical distancing requirements.

-If an event meets the criteria to occur under this order or any future orders, organizers must submit a detailed plan that shows how they will meet PHMDC requirements for physical distancing and cleaning policies, and a plan for monitoring attendance at the event.
+If an event meets the criteria to occur under this order or any future orders, organizers must submit detailed plans that show how they will meet PHMDC requirements for physical distancing and cleaning policies, and a plan for monitoring attendance at the event.
 Please contact us at MadisonEvents@cityofmadison.com for additional information.

 Park Event Permits

 The primary mission of Madison Parks is to provide residents and visitors with open space and facilities for recreation and relaxation.
 Under regulated circumstances, a park event permit can be used to reserve park space for a special event.
 The following park event application process is intended to help with the success of your event and insure the safety and general welfare of the public and event participants.

 What makes a park use request a special event?

 You must complete an application for a park event permit if any of the following items apply: